 Minoxidil fortified with finasteride - Finasteride acts by reducing DHT levels, thereby inhibiting miniaturization of hair follicles in patients with AGA.
 Oral finasteride may be associated with side effects such as decreased libido, sexual dysfunction, and gynecomastia.
 Scalp-applied topical finasteride can be considered for hair density maintenance after initial improvement with oral finasteride, thereby obviating the indefinite use of oral finasteride.
 Topical finasteride may absorb less systemically than oral finasteride, therefore reducing the side effects associated with oral finasteride.

-Spironolactone - Sometimes prescribed for female pattern baldness caused by excessive androgens with inadequate response to minoxidil.
-Spironolactone is usually prescribed as a tablet which helps reduce water retention (edema).
+Spironolactone - Spironolactone is usually prescribed as a tablet which helps reduce water retention (edema).
 This medication may also lower the effects of testosterone (androgens).
-Spironolactone can be also used in a topical scalp solution in combination with other ingredients designed to treat hair loss.
-Men can also use spironolactone topically with the same objective - to reduce the effect of androgen hormones in the scalp.
+Spironolactone can be also used in a topical scalp solution in combination with other ingredients.
+Numerous studies have shown Spironolactone to reduce the effect of androgen hormones in the scalp.
+2345

 Azelaic Acid - A naturally occurring substance found in whole grains that contains a mild antibiotic designed to reduce harmful bacteria from the skin.
 It is also said to be a potential inhibitor of 5-alpha-reductase in human skin.
 A reduction of this enzyme reduces the amount DHT in the body and therefore can have a similar effect to finasteride; the active ingredient in the FDA approved oral hair loss solution Propecia.